 Our pages include Twitter service features.

 We collect applicants’ personal data, in order to process applications.
 These will be further stored upon the conclusion of an employment contract, for the purposes of implementing the employment relationship.
 The legal requirements are taken into account in this regard.
-In the event of a negative decision, application documents will be deleted within six months at the latest.
+In the event of a negative decision, the application documents will be deleted at the latest six months after the position has been filled.
 An exception to this applies when we need to keep application documents, for instance as burden of proof in Anti-Discrimination Law proceedings, or if other legitimate interests apply.
 Should we include application documents in our long-term pool of applicants, we will ask for your consent in order to do so.